bolt12/study-for-free/dTalC/dTalC.md

 *NOTE:* The type signature of `cat` could be as follows `(Teletype :<: f, FileSystem :<: f) => FilePath => Term f ()` and there is a clear choice here.
-We could choose to let `cat` work in any `Free` that supports these two operations; or we could want to explicitly state that `cat` should only work in the `Free (Teletype :+: FileSystem)` monad.
+We could choose to let `cat` work in any `Term` that supports these two operations; or we could want to explicitly state that `cat` should only work in the `Term (Teletype :+: FileSystem)` monad.

 Now the type of `cat` tells us exactly what kind of effects it uses: a much healthier situation than a *single monolithic* IO monad.
-For example, our types guarantee that executing a term in the Term Teletype monad will not overwrite any files on our hard disk.
-Another very good advantage of using this technique is that we can define pure interpretation in order to test if the behaviour of the program logic is correct without the need to setup a whole new testing dedicated project!
+For example, our types guarantee that executing a term in the `Term Teletype` monad will not overwrite any files on our hard disk.
+Other very good advantages of using this technique is that we can define pure interpretation in order to test if the behaviour of the program logic is correct without the need to setup a whole new testing dedicated project, and the fact that we can reutilize the effects in a modular fashion!

 ### References